Islesford, Maine: Education

 Islesford is home to the town's two-room public school, the Ashley Bryan School.
 The school was named in 2011 and is the first Maine public school to be named for a visual artist or for an African-American.
 As of 2017, the school had 14 students in grades kindergarten through eighth grade, with two full-time teachers.
 The Ashley Bryan School is one of six one and two-room island schools that make up the inter-island Outer Island Teaching and Learning Collaborative.
 This collaboration allows for remote live teaching and learning among schools and students on Matinicus Island, Monhegan Island, Isle au Haut, Cliff Island, Frenchboro, and The Ashley Bryan School in the Cranberry Islands.

 Notable people

 Following his retirement from his professorship of art at Dartmouth College, illustrator and artist Ashley Bryan retired to Islesford.
 The Ashley Bryan Center is located there.

 Folklorist Mary Winslow Smyth summered in Islesford, and used the town as her base for the fieldwork, which produced Minstrelsy of Maine: Folk-songs and Ballads of the Woods and the Coast and British Ballads from Maine.

+Stephen Hillenburg, creator of the animated television series SpongeBob SquarePants, gained inspiration for the titular character's job from the summers he spent working as a fry cook for the Islesford Dock Restaurant & Gallery.